Magotchi/lpid-core-documents/LPID core documents.md

 #### Section 5: Special Conventions

-Special Conventions may be called for specific purposes upon the written request of at least one-tenth of the membership; or upon a vote of the Executive Board, or the State Central Committee.
+Special Conventions may be called for specific purposes upon the written request of at least one‐tenth of the membership; or upon a vote of the Executive Board, or the State Central Committee.

 The body calling the Special Convention shall make arrangements for the time and place of the Special Convention, with such time being at least 21 days after the date of the call.
 The Chair shall provide notice to the entire membership at least 14 days prior to the convention, including the specific purpose in such notice.
 No business except the specific purpose shall be conducted at such Special Conventions.